-This is a Duffner & Kimberly shade.
-Duffner & Kimberly was an American firm, early 20th century, based in New York.
-They made these wonderful art glass leaded shades.
+This is a Duffner and Kimberly shade.
+Duffner and Kimberly was an American firm, early 20th century, based in New York.
+They made these wonderful art glass, leaded shades.
 Now, they were very heavily influenced by the Tiffany shades.
 The leading on this is exceptional, and the quality of the glass is exceptional.
-Also, this is a nice typical Duffner & Kimberly form with the turned-in edges and this pattern of floral arrangement.
-Now, this is a very unusual shade in that it's the inverted hanging shade.
-There are supports here, supports that you normally don't see on a leaded shade because it hangs down.
-This is a very pretty shade.
+Also, this is a nice, typical Duffner and Kimberly form with the turned-in edges and this pattern of floral arrangement.
+There are supports here, supports that you normally don't see on a leaded shade, because it hangs down.
 We've not seen one of these on the ROADSHOW.
 I would easily put an estimate of $8,000 to $12,000 on it for auction.

 Executive producer Marsha Bemko shares her tips for getting the most out of ANTIQUES ROADSHOW.